deepakkumarnd/deepakkumarnd.github.io/_posts/2014-03-28-schedule-tasks-using-crontab-in-a-rubyrails-project.md

       rake 'send_digest_email'
     end

-## Update the **crontab**  to schedule the tasks using **cron**

-run whenever command preview the generated schedule and then write to crontab
+Just run whenever command to get a preview of the generated schedules in the actual cron format.

-    $ whenever   # shows the preview
+    $ whenever

+You can verify the created schedule and then update your crontab using

-    $ whenevr -w
+    $ whenever -w

-run whenever --help to see various options
+run whenever --help to see various options available

     $ whenever --help

-run **whenever -c** to clear your crontab
+In order to clear your crontab run the following command

+    $ whenever -c

+# Custom Job types

+Other than just rake task whenever provides three more job types namely command, runner and script.
+Apart from these you may create your own job type too.
+In the following example you can see we heve used all these three job types.
+Job type runner allows you to input some piece of code as a string which should be run at a particular interval of time.
+Similaryly command accepts a command to be run at each interval whereas rake runs a rake task defined in your application.

+    every 3.hours do
+      runner 'User.expire_session_cache'
+      rake 'rake_task_name'
+      command '/usr/bin/command_name'
+    end

+Suppose you want to create a custom **job_type** you can do so by defining that job_type.
+Lets say we are defining a new job type foo.

+    job_type :foo, '/usr/local/bin/foo :taskname :filename'

+you use this new job type as follows in your **schedule.rb**

+    every 2.hours do
+      foo 'somecommand', filename: 'inputfilepath'
+    end

-## Add capistrano plugin to automate the whole process
+# Use capistrano plugin to automate the task scheduling

-Whenever provides **capistrano** recipes to automate the crontab updating during each deployment.
+Whenever provides capistrano recipes to automate the crontab updating during each deployment.
 To do that just require the plugin.

     # file: config/deploy.rb